The Syllabus of a Bookkeeper

 Requires transactional skills

-Mainly subjective – a few tasks include summarizing, and analysing financial transactions
+Mainly subjective – a few tasks include summarizing, and analyzing financial transactions

 Financial decisions can be made based on the information and analyses gathered from an accountant